-According to a report from WRAP, the average UK household wastes around £700 per year on food waste.
+According to a report from the eco experts, the average UK household wastes approximately £728 per year on food waste.
 That’s equivalent to 4.5 million tonnes of food that could have been eaten.

 Tips to reduce food wastage at home

-- Food is usually edible after the “best before” date so check it before throwing it away.
+Food is usually still edible after its “best before” date, so check it before throwing it away.
 If an item has a “use by” date, however, you’ll need to consume it before this date.

 Read our guide on batch cooking for more ways to save.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.